harel-coffee/SAX-auto/NLP4BPM2024/situations-rules-questions.md

 Q: Does B always occur before A?
 A. No. (PCR1)

 Q: Does A and B occur in parallel?
 A. Yes.
 (PCR1)

+## Situation 4: Collider with discrepancy
+* P: A>B>C (or B>A>C)
+* C: A>C; B>C

+patterns unfolding from discrepancy (collider):

+Discrepancy: (collider)

+Process: A>>B>>C  (or B>>A>>C)

+Causal: A>C; B>C

+Phrase templates (knowledge facts reflective of the above discrepancy pattern):

+A, B, and C are activities in some process.

+A occurs before B. B occurs before C.

+A causes the execution of C. B causes the execution of C.

+Process reasoning (temporal):

+The same as in the discrepency case for a confounder.

+Causal process reasoning:

+w.r.t.
+CR4: not b: a>b, not a, here also, it may be interesting

+QC1: If A doesn’t execute, will C ever execute?
+A: No (CR4)

+QC2: If B doesn’t execute, will C ever execute?
+A: No (CR4)

+Combined process and causal process reasoning:

+Since A>>B, such a relation may be deceiving, hence motovating two questions:

+QCP1: Does A cause the execution of B?
+A: No (close world assumption)

+QCP2: Does B cause the execution of A?
+A: No (both close world and also entailment from A>>B)

+## Situation 5: Mediator
+* P: A>B; B>C
+* C: A>B; B>C

 patterns unfolding from discrepancy (mediator):